Austintjh19/EduLink-NUS/docs/UserGuide.md

   * `EXISTING_TAG` and `RESULTING_TAG` are `TAG` and follow [tag constraints](#parameters).
   * EduLink-NUS prevents the entry of duplicated tags.
 * All parameters must satisfy their corresponding [parameter constraints](#parameters).
-* For each execution, the command can only **edit** a single tag for one particular student.
+* For each execution, the command can only **edit a single tag for one particular student**.

 Examples:
 * `etag id/A0265901E t/Honors t/Scholar` updates the tag from `Honors` to `Scholar` for the student with ID `A0265901E`.